aaryno/tanque-verde-swim/HISTORICAL_DATA_PLAN.md

 - **Invitational Meets**: 2012-2025 (from MaxPreps)

 ### What we're missing:
-- **State Championships pre-2007**: TV did not compete at state level
+- **State Championships pre-2007**: Archives only have 4A-5A (large schools).
+TV results from before 2007 would need paper records.
 - **Invitational Meets 2007-2011**: Not available online - would need paper records

 ## Import Plan